rfpotrero/hangman/README.md

       * Under Source select Main or the correct branch and click in save.
       * The website will take a few minutes to be live.
       * A 404.html was created to handle browsers error.
+* Gitpod
+   * Gitpod can be used to deploy the site locally for testing purposes.
+To deploy the site follow the steps below:
+     - Navigate to project repository
+     - Click in the Gitpod button in the right.
+     - This will launch the workspace in Gitpo.
+Select use browser or local VS Code Studio.
+     - Navigate to the terminal, at the bottom by default, and enter the following command: python3 -m http.sever
+     - Enter the following URL in your browser http://localhost:8000/ .
+By default gitpod uses port 8000

 ## Credits
 * Code for random numbers [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random)